webup/langgraph-up-react/README.md

 ## Model Configuration

-The template uses `qwen:qwen-turbo` as the default model, defined in [`src/common/context.py`](./src/common/context.py).
+The template uses `qwen:qwen-flash` as the default model, defined in [`src/common/context.py`](./src/common/context.py).
 You can configure different models in three ways:

 1. **Runtime Context** (recommended for programmatic usage)
 2. **Environment Variables**